Darnethal0z/Anweddol-server/docs/source/technical_specifications/core/communication.md

 ## Request format

-Here is a typical request structure that a server will receive :
+Here is a typical request structure that servers will receive :

 ```
 {